Alfred Hitchcock (1899-1980)

 'The Paradine Case' ended Hitchcock's often uneasy relationship with Selznick and thereafter Hitchcock produced all his own movies.
 His first color film was 'Rope' in 1948, the first of four films James Stewart would make for Hitchcock.
 Neither 'Rope' nor Hitchcock's next movie 'Under Capricorn' in 1949 made any impact with the public, but Hitchcock's most creatively inspired period was about to start.

 Hitchcock embraced the new medium of television and during the 1950's became a household name with his weekly series called 'Alfred Hitchcock Presents' which ran for eight years.
-He always introduced the show although he only directed a few episodes, and he became a media star in America and the UK.
+He always introduced the show although he only directed a few episodes, and he became a media star in America and the UK thanks to the popularity of the series.
 The theme music, "Funeral March of a Marionette," by Gounod will always be linked with his name.
 He was also happy to lend his name for a fee, to popular suspense and thriller magazines.

 Hitchcock made fewer films after 1960.
 'The Birds' in 1963 remains one of his most popular films and 'Marnie' in 1964 which again associated criminality with sex and violence, still has a cult following, but Hitchcock never again reached the heights of the previous decade.
 'Frenzy' in 1972, was well received by the critics and his final film was 'Family Plot' in 1976.